Region IV PHTC Public Health and Primary Care Leadership Institute

 Zoom video conferencing technology is used for the virtual sessions.

-SESSION 1: IN-PERSON OPENING RETREAT Topics covered include our leadership perspectives, emergencies, adaptive and technical leadership, and peer consulting.
+SESSION 1: VIRTUAL OPENING RETREAT: Topics covered include our leadership perspectives, emergencies, adaptive and technical leadership, and peer consulting.

-SESSION 2: LEADERSHIP PRINCIPLES AND PRACTICES (VIRTUAL) This session focuses on identifying the principles and practices of effective leaders and how they migh guide leaders in the field of public health.
+SESSION 2: LEADERSHIP PRINCIPLES AND PRACTICES (VIRTUAL): This session focuses on identifying the principles and practices of effective leaders and how they might guide leaders in the field of public health.

 PROGRAM GOAL AND LEARNING OBJECTIVES